PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Carried a fractured dragonshard fragment
 	- Joined the Clan several years after Hrothgar's birth
 		- Wanted to be close enough to keep an eye on him
+		- Tried to restore Flameforge towards its original purpose
 - Fought evil around Khorvaire
 	- Encountered Hrothgar and could sense the evil leech on his soul
 - Knight of the North